IngridAtMicrosoft/DocsContent/singlesource/v1/media-accounts.md

 ## Media stream account limits and billing

-An Azure subscription may contain up to five media stream accounts.
+By default, an Azure subscription may contain up to fifty media stream accounts.
 While there is no charge for a media stream accounts, resources within a media stream account are billed.